 Grace has a fully integrated enterprise risk management (ERM) process.
 Amongst other evaluations, this process assesses business continuity risks such as key sites or systems being compromised or failing due to any number of potential initiating events.
 Our risk assessment process includes the evaluation of transition risks arising from emerging regulations, market acceptance and technological trends including the transition to a lower-carbon future and acute and chronic physical risks such as extreme weather events and heat stress.
 All of these are evaluated as potential hazards and ranked in conjunction with all other risks.

 As part of its Responsible Care Management System, Grace regularly determines the environmental aspects of its activities, products, and services and their associated environmental impacts that are relevant to the organization, including its current and planned operations, and any abnormal conditions that may arise as a result of impacts directly related to climate change.
-Risks are communicated to the Senior Vice President of Government Relations and Environment, Health and Safety (C-suite level position) and relevant stakeholders within the ERM process for review by the Grace Board.
+Risks are communicated to the relevant stakeholders within the ERM process for review.

-Material risks pertaining to climate are reported on an as-needed basis to the Corporate Responsibility Committee and on a semi-annual basis to the Senior Vice President Government Relations and Environment, Health, and Safety.
+Material risks pertaining to climate are reported on an as-needed basis to the Corporate Responsibility Committee and on a semi-annual basis.

 Emergency response program